 - Emotional Reframing: This technique allows the parties to see an accurate picture of the negotiations and not react based solely on how they feel the talks are going.
 This technique encourages dialogue about how the parties perceive the negotiation and encourages the parties to see a full and real picture, considering what the other parties are feeling as well.

-- Appreciative Inquiry: Appreciative inquiry is a great accompaniment to emotional reframing.
+- Appreciative Inquiry: Appreciative inquiry is a great accompaniment to any of the tips mentioned above.
 This technique encourages the parties to collect positive stories and put energy into what is best for the group as a whole first.
 This encourages empathy and allows the parties to work toward a common goal.

 - I Statements: The use of I statements to curb anger from causing a breakdown in communication can be incredibly helpful when emotions are close to or already running wild.
 It allows the parties to express their emotions in a non-confrontational way, which also helps stop the opposing party from reacting strongly to the statement.